-Website plugins such as the Yoast SEO Plugin for WordPress include the option to ensure that your brand name or site name is included as a suffix to your meta titles.
-This can be very useful if the desire to always have the brand name visible is a crucial point for the website — however, in our experience, it’s far more prudent to include the brand or website name during the meta title writing process.
+Website plugins such as the Yoast SEO Plugin for WordPress allow you to include a brand name or site name as a suffix to your page titles.
+But, in our experience, it’s far more prudent to include the brand or website name during the page title writing process.
 This allows us to ensure that the title displays the best information possible to the search user.

 Although this can sometimes limit the number of characters — especially when the brand or website name is long — it’s preferable to the alternative which is seeing the title truncated within the SERPs to accommodate the brand name, as seen in the below example from the Moz blog.

 The exception to adding the brand or site name as a suffix occurs when either the brand name receives enough search requests per month that it would be wiser to have it at the beginning of the title, or when the brand itself is widely known.
-For example, the Amazon brand name is understandably best written at the beginning of their home page title, whereas a new company might find trouble earning clicks if their brand name started the title.
-On that occasion it would be wiser to lead with the most useful keyword phrase and the brand name as a suffix then, once brand awareness has increased sufficiently, to use the brand name as a prefix instead.
+For example, the Amazon brand name is best written at the beginning of their home page title, whereas a new company might find trouble earning clicks if their brand name started the title.

-The Best Meta Description Length For Google’s Search Results
+The Best Page Title And Meta Description Length For Google’s Search Results (May 2018 Update)

 Testing Your New Metadata Before Implementation

-Once written, it’s important to verify your newly created meta titles and descriptions before you upload them to your website.
-If you don’t, you run the risk of looking for the updated metadata with Google’s SERPs only to find that they’ve been significantly truncated.
+Once written, it’s important to verify that we verify our new page titles and descriptions before we upload them to our site.
 To do this, we use two tools.

 The first tool we’ll use to check how the metadata will appear in the search results is the Google SERP Snippet Optimization Tool by SEOmofo.
 This ingenious tool is slightly dated in appearance but provides a close enough representation of actual search results.

-The final check we’ll do is to see whether our new meta title fits within the new pixel dimensions of the search results.
+The final check we’ll do is to see whether our new page title fits within the new pixel dimensions of the search results.
 Although we rarely use more than sixty characters, there will be times where sixty-one or more characters are necessary.
 Testing the metadata before it’s live on the site narrows the likelihood that a rewrite will be required.
-For this we use Search Wilderness’s Pixel Width Checker for Page Meta Titles.
+For this, we use Search Wilderness’s Pixel Width Checker for Page Page Titles.

 Once you’ve written your new metadata and added them to your website, it’s important to follow up on the process by regularly checking how they perform — much like you would with ‘call to action’ optimisation for buttons and links within your own website.

 Using Google’s own Search Console analytics you can track the CTR for individual search queries and see if the number of clicks has either improved or declined.
-Fortunately, should the new metadata have a negative effect on particular landing pages, you’ll have the original meta title and description saved within your spreadsheet to re-upload to the site and return the CTR to the pre-rewrite norm.
+Should the new metadata have a negative effect on particular landing pages, you’ll have the original page title and description saved within your spreadsheet to re-upload to the site and return the CTR to the pre-rewrite norm.

-Writing new meta titles and descriptions isn’t a one-time operation.
-As with landing page optimisation, it’s crucial that the resulting search CTR is regularly reviewed and re-optimised to ensure that everything has been done to increase the chances of earning a click over the competition — especially in cases where matching the authority of a domain is hard.
+Writing new page titles and descriptions isn’t a one-time operation.
+As with landing page optimisation, it’s crucial that the resulting search CTR is reviewed and re-optimised.
+Has everything has been done to increase the chances of earning a click over the competition?
+This is especially important when the competition is high.
 Having the best title within the SERPs could earn more clicks than a lower ranking page might otherwise generate.

-How Do YOU Write Meta Titles And Descriptions?
+How Do YOU Write Page Titles and Descriptions?

-We hope that the above ‘how to’ advice helps you during your next metadata creation task and welcome any and all suggestions on how you write effective and CTR-driven meta titles and descriptions.
+We hope that the above ‘how to’ advice helps you during your next metadata creation task and welcome any and all suggestions on how you write effective and CTR-driven page titles and descriptions.

 Tell us all about your metadata writing process in the comments below.